Ashley Mallett

 Ashley Alexander Mallett (13 July 1945 – 29 October 2021) was an Australian cricketer who played in 38 Tests and 9 One Day Internationals between 1968 and 1980.
 Until Nathan Lyon, he was Australia's most successful off spin bowler since World War II.
 He extracted a lot of bounce from his high arm action, coupled with his height.
+He was a part of the Australian squad which finished as runners-up at the 1975 Cricket World Cup.

 Early life

 Mallett was born in Chatswood, New South Wales, and moved to Perth, Western Australia, as a child.
 He attended Mount Lawley High School.

 Early career

 Mallett was a member of the Western Australian squad in the 1966–67 season, but made no appearances, only being 12th man in two Sheffield Shield matches.
 On the bouncy pace friendly WACA Ground, where the Western Australians played their home matches, only one spinner was required, and left arm orthodox spinner Tony Lock, the former English Test player blocked Mallett's path.
-Along with young leg spinner Terry Jenner, Mallett transferred to South Australia in the winter of 1967, and immediately became regular members of the state team, which often fielded two spinners on the Adelaide Oval's turning surface.
+Along with young leg spinner Terry Jenner, Mallett transferred to South Australia in the winter of 1967, and immediately became a regular members of the state team, which often fielded two spinners on the Adelaide Oval's turning surface.
 They were to form an effective and attacking tandem spin combination for a decade.

-During the 1967–68 season, Mallett made his first class debut for South Australia in November against the touring New Zealand.
+During the 1967–68 season, Mallett made his first-class debut for South Australia in November against the touring New Zealand.
 He was wicketless from 12 overs and scored 8 not out and a duck as the tourists lost by 24 runs.
 Mallett took his maiden wickets in the next match against India, taking 2/55 in an innings win.
 His first victims were Ramakant Desai and Bhagwat Chandrasekhar, both caught by his spinning partner Jenner.
 In the following match, he took 2/65 and 6/81, removing former Test batsman Peter Burge twice to set up a six-wicket win over Queensland, and two matches later, faced his former state for the first time.
 He took 2/26 in the first innings, finishing off the tail, before taking 6/75 in the second innings to complete a 95-run win.
 Mallett dismissed Lock in both innings.